ibm-cloud-architecture/refarch-cloudnative/README.md

 This project contains tutorials for setting up CI/CD pipleine for the scenarios.
 The tutorial is shown below.
  - [refarch-cloudnative-devops](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops)             - The DevOps assets will be managed here

-This project contains tutorials for setting up Resiliency such as High Availablity, Failover, and Disaster Recovery for the above application.
+This project contains tutorials for setting up Resiliency such as High Availability, Failover, and Disaster Recovery for the above application.
  - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency)   - The Resiliency Assets will be managed here
+- [refarch-cloudnative-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo)   - The BlueCompute application end-to-end cloud service management

 ## Run the reference applications locally and in IBM Cloud